 Related Topics: Data & Analytics

-by Sai Yammada –
+by Mark Sontz –

 RCG|enable™ Data is our Data Ingestion Framework which is a fully integrated, highly scalable, distributed and secure solution for managing, preparing and delivering data from a vast array of sources including: social media, mobile devices, smart devices and enterprise systems.

-The RCG|enable™ Data service and framework eliminates the need for IT professionals to become experts in Hadoop eco-system technologies and languages, and speeds time to delivery at reduced costs by simplifying and standardizing data management and data work flows.
+The RCG|enable™ Data service and framework eliminates the need for IT professionals to become experts in cloud-native ecosystem technologies, and speeds time-to-delivery at reduced costs by simplifying and standardizing data management and data workflows.

 The following are currently some of the other most popular tools for the job:

-- StreamSets Data Collector (SDC)
+StreamSets Data Collector (SDC) and Transformer

 - What is your existing data management architecture?